movq/openbsd/bootstrap/README.md

 ## Host support

-Host-specific declarations, compatibility implementations, and settings live under `bootstrap/platform/linux/` and `bootstrap/platform/netbsd/`.
+Host-specific declarations, compatibility implementations, and settings live under `bootstrap/platform/`.
 Linux uses libbsd in addition to its compatibility sources.
-NetBSD uses its native BSD libc interfaces and supplies only the OpenBSD interfaces it lacks.
+FreeBSD and NetBSD use their native BSD libc interfaces and supply only the OpenBSD interfaces they lack.

 The host needs a C/C++ compiler, flex, Perl, pax, and standard archive and binary utilities.
+FreeBSD additionally needs bash, installed under `/usr/local/bin`.
 Linux additionally needs clang and libbsd development headers for the existing Linux bootstrap path.
 The host tool stage builds the OpenBSD clang/lld used for all target compilation.